 Every January or February, I enjoy teaching my students about Chinese New Year, otherwise known as Spring Festival.
-According to the Chinese zodiac calendar, 2023 is the Year of the Rabbit.
-The Year of the Rabbit starts with the 2023 Chinese New Year on January 22nd and will last until the 2024 Lunar New Year's Eve on February 9th.
+According to the Chinese zodiac calendar, 2024 is the Year of the Dragon.
+The Year of the Dragon starts with the 2024 Chinese New Year on February 10th and will last until the Lantern Festival on February 24th.
 In this article, you'll find the printable Chinese New Year activities I use with my elementary students.

 Chinese New Year Activities for Elementary Students